 Kevin was only 21 when an unknown assailant shot him.
 “He was sitting in a car, minding his business, and was shot.”

-Kevin McCain’s injury is at the cervical C2/C3 level and has rendered him a total quadriplegic.
+Kevin Johnson’s injury is at the cervical C2/C3 level and has rendered him a total quadriplegic.
 “He can shrug his shoulders, and he can talk, but he needs a ventilator part-time and total care otherwise,” admits Sheila.

 In 1994, Sheila worked in the corporate world, mainly as a database analyst and in IT support.
 Kevin, once discharged from the requisite hospitalization and rehab, moved back in with his parents.